sanjeevtripurari/vagrant-vm/README.md

 * rm -v /etc/udev/rules.d/70-persistent-net.rules  (in vagrant box)
 *
 * voila we are done.. if you face any other issues do comment me.

+## For networking
+* Check the image, we need to have NatNetwork, with DHCP
+* ip is provided in the Vagrant file

 ## Test Comment